Antisemitism in 21st-century Germany: Incidents

 In 2018, the Echo Music Prize was awarded to rappers who featured antisemitic clichés in their lyrics.
-As a consequence of protests from artists and the press, the Echo Award was discontinued.
+As a result of protests from artists and the press, the award was discontinued.

-On October 9, 2019, a lone gunman attacked a synagogue in Halle during Yom Kippur but failed to gain access to the building, although two doors were damaged when improvised explosives set off.
-Later the attacker shot dead a female pedestrian in the street and a man at a nearby Turkish kebab shop.
+On 9 October 2019, a lone gunman attacked a synagogue in Halle during the Yom Kippur, while two doors of the synagogue were damaged when improvised explosives set off.
+The attacker shot dead a man and a woman near a Turkish kebab shop.

 In September 2021, German police averted a possible Islamic attack on a synagogue in Hagen during Yom Kippur services, arresting four people including a 16-year-old Syrian youth.